banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Detailed description:**

 This metric assesses the degree to which the locations and environments within your dream are **recognizable or familiar from your waking life**.
 It helps you track whether your dreams place you in known surroundings, completely novel landscapes, or a mix of both.
-Understanding the familiarity of your dream settings can offer insights into how your mind processes daily experiences and explores unknown territories during sleep."
+Understanding the familiarity of your dream settings can offer insights into how your mind processes daily experiences and explores unknown territories during sleep.

 | Score                     | Description                                                                                                                                                                                 |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |